IamAdiSri/IamAdiSri/README.md

 ## 👨‍💻 What I've Been Up To Recently

+- Succefully defended my Master's Thesis on _Neural Methods for Code-Mixed NLP in Low Resource Conditions_. 🎉
-- Participated in and achieved rank 1 on our task at the SemEval Workshop 2022 (February 2022).
+- Participated in and achieved rank 1 on our task at the SemEval Workshop 2022 (February 2022). 🏆
 - Shortlisted to attend Google Research Week (February 2022).
 - Joined SentiSum as an NLP and ML engineer. 💼
-- Finished writing my master's thesis (still under review). 🎉
 - Made the [lori](https://iamadisri.github.io/lori/) website as a joke(?).
 - Authored and submitted a research paper to a conference (under anonymity period).
 - Worked on a platform for AI for medicine in collaboration with Intel Labs.